pigskin/kodi-gamepass/README.md

 during live games, and doesn't have access to NFL Network - Live, many of the archived shows, etc.

-## Why write a plugin for XBMC? ##
+## Why write a plugin for Kodi? ##

-First off, we love XBMC and like consuming media through its interface.
+First off, we love Kodi and like consuming media through its interface.
 Secondly, while there is a nice Flash interface, it's... well... written in Flash.
 The client is a resource hog, the interface is frequently buggy, and it includes a bunch of bells and whistles (social media, for example) that are